Temperature transducers and Peltier coolers

-The specific heat*mass is
+The specific heat*mass is analogous

-of a capacitor in a parallel RC circuit.
+in a parallel RC circuit.

 Specific heat has the units of Joules/(deg-gm); for example the specific heat of water is 1 cal = 4.18 J/gm-degC 4.18 Joules of heat will raise the temperature of one gm of water one degree C.

 is a website that gives the specific heat of silicon.

 If the time constant of our self-heating demo really is 60 seconds,

 and hconv x Area = .002 and the specific heat of silicon is 0.7 J/gm-deg,

 then what is the mass of the thermistor, in grams?

 by the density of Si (2.3gm/cc) that would mean the thermistor takes up about 0.07 cc...